Amr ibn Ma'adi Yakrib: Descendants

-Many Arab tribes descend from Amr, including Al-Obaid and Al-Dulaim.
+Many Arab tribes descend from Amr, including Al-Juhaysh, Al-Obaid and Al-Dulaim.
 Most of Amr's descendants are found residing in Saudi Arabia, Iraq and Syria.
 Their numbers have been estimated to exceed 20 million.

 As the diaspora of Zubaid tribe spread across the ages, several sub branches of them claim to be direct patrilineal descendants of Amr, such as the Jubur tribe.
 Abbas al-Azzawi wrote in his book, "al-Ash'ar al-Iraq" (عشائر العراق), that the Jubur then technically formed the smaller sub branch of Zubaid clans through Amr.
 From several texts, the patrilineal line passed to Amr ibn Ma'di Karb al-Zubaydi from Zabid al-Asghar, who was from Bani Amr, and in Najd al-Jabour and al-Izza are the Subai' family, who are from grouped clans, who were descended from Jabr ibn Maktoum Al Zubaidi, recorded as descendant of Bahij ibn Dhubyan.
 Bajij was the 14th descendant of Jamish ibn Marhaj, a great-grandson of Thawr ibn Amr, son of Amr.

-From the Jubur tribe, the as-Shuwaikhat clan which populate the city of Ad-Dawr in Iraq, also claim to be descended form Amr.
+From the Jubur tribe, the as-Shuwaikhat clan which populate the city of Ad-Dawr in Iraq, also claim to be descended from Amr.

 Another notable sub-branch of Zubayd in modern times, the Al-Uqaydat, who are according to Max von Oppenheim the largest tribe in all of Mesopotamia, are reportedly claimed as descendants of Amr as well.